z3h4/useful-commands/RoR/routing.md

 | PATCH/PUT |   /photos/:id    |   photos#update   |
 |  DELETE   |   /photos/:id    |  photos#destroy   |

+- Because the router uses the HTTP verb and URL to match inbound requests, four URLs map to seven different actions.
+- Rails routes are matched in the order they are specified, so if you have a `resources :photos` above a `get 'photos/poll'`, the show action's route for the resources line will be matched before the get line.
+To fix this, move the get line above the resources line so that it is matched first.
 - https://guides.rubyonrails.org/routing.html#crud-verbs-and-actions

-- Rails routes are matched in the order they are specified, so if you have a resources `:photos` above a get `'photos/poll'` the show action's route for the resources line will be matched before the get line.
-To fix this, move the get line above the resources line so that it is matched first.

 ## Path and URL Helpers